 Stewardship curates for the future, it multiplies and endeavours to create a legacy.
-It provides for the future.
+God is big on stewardship.
 It demands accountability from us for all that we have.
 It asks what is the wisest use of what I have available to me right now?.
 It asks how to use what we have now, including God's added provision, to build or provide for the future?.
-Stewardship is not about selfish personal use but considers the impact on others around us has in the way we use and curate what we have.
+It requires us to partner with the Holy Spirit and to engage with wisdom, understanding and might to build for the Kingdom.
+Stewardship is not about selfish personal use but is a heart attitude that says God has given me this to increase so I can partner with Him to build His Kingdom here on earth.
 Stewardship preserves purpose and carries a higher purpose than self.
 It is not wasteful and endeavours to make the very best of what you have regardless of how much or how little you have.

 Somewhere on the airwaves the other day I heard someone say 'I've learnt to endure myself'